embeepea-scratch/snapshot-feeder/README.md

 Feed Files
 ----------

-The Data Snapshots module imports images URLS and metadata from the image server through a collection of _feed_ files.
+The Data Snapshots module imports image URLS and metadata from the image server through a collection of _feed_ files.
 There are two types of feed files: a single _master feed file_, and many individual _snapshot feed files_.